|Pilot Lt(jg) William C. Henwood (rescued) Dunmore, PA

 Ditched August 13, 1945

-USS San Jacinto (CVL-30) to squadron VF-49.
+USS San Jacinto (CVL-30).
 No known nickname or nose art.
 Fighting Squadron 49 "Forty-Niners"

-On August 13, 1945 took off from USS San Jacinto (CVL-30) piloted by Lt(jg) William C. Henwood on a mission over Tokyo.
+On August 13, 1945 at 7:45am took off from USS San Jacinto (CVL-30) piloted by Lt(jg) William C. Henwood on a mission over Tokyo.
 Soon after take off, suffered an engine failure and ditched into the center of the formation and survived the landing unhurt.and was resuce.
 Pilot Henwood survived unhurt.

 Wendy Henwood (daughter of William C. Henwood)

 Navy Serial Number Search Results - F6F-5 Hellcat 78006

 USN Overseas Aircraft Loss List August 1945 - F6F-5 Hellcat 78006